Last updated: January 15, 2025

 In addition, you can use MileageWise to turn your Google Timeline travels into an IRS-proof mileage log if anything unexpected arises in the future.

-You can keep a mileage log manually on paper, in a spreadsheet, or by using a mileage tracker app like MileageWise.
-The app is the easiest option, as it automatically tracks your trips, categorizes them, and generates a tax-ready log.
-Just ensure you log every trip with the required details to stay IRS-compliant.
+You can keep one manually on paper, in a spreadsheet, or by using a mileage tracker app like MileageWise.
+The app is the easiest option, as it automatically tracks your trips, categorizes them, and generates a tax-ready documentation.
+Just ensure you record every trip with the required details to stay IRS-compliant.

 To log mileage in Concur, go to the expense report section, choose “Mileage” as the expense type, and input the trip’s details, including starting and ending addresses and miles driven.
 Once you’ve entered everything, save and submit the report.
 Make sure you track all required trip details for tax purposes.

-In Excel, set up columns for the trip date, purpose, starting and ending addresses, and miles driven, then fill in the details after each trip.
+In Excel to create a mileage log, set up columns for the trip date, purpose, starting and ending addresses, and miles driven, then fill in the details after each trip.
 You can also use formulas to calculate totals.
 Make sure to regularly save and back up your log.

 The supporting documentation for a mileage deduction must be kept for at least three years.
 Make a copy of the records and file a personal copy if the IRS requests to view the paperwork to support the mileage deduction.
 For each tax year, make a new log to keep everything organized.